ACL Rehabilitation Bristol

 Recovery from an ACL injury requires a structured rehabilitation process designed to restore knee stability, rebuild strength and prepare the body for a safe return to activity.

 At ADAPT.
-PERFORM., ACL rehabilitation combines physiotherapy, progressive strength training and performance-based rehabilitation to support long-term recovery and reduce the risk of re-injury.
+PERFORM. based in St Paul's, Bristol BS2, ACL rehabilitation combines physiotherapy, progressive strength training and performance-based rehabilitation to support long-term recovery and reduce the risk of re-injury.

 Rehabilitation programmes are individualised and may support individuals recovering from ACL injury both with and without surgery.